Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they've thrown the kitchen sink at these guys.

-Now we can get into the specifics of it.
+I won't get into the specifics of it.

 What do we have here?

-We have a guy that was caught doing something of a criminal nature with a long wrap sheet, and he's put in the back of a police wagon, and at some point says he can't breathe, and at some point is severely injured, and we don't know who, when, where, why.
+We have a guy that was caught doing something of a criminal nature with a long wrap sheet, and he's put in the back of a police wagon.

-And the uh paddy wagon did not take him immediately for medical attention, didn't take him to a hospital when he said he couldn't breathe and he was in pain.
+And the paddy wagon did not take him immediately for medical attention, didn't take him to a hospital when he said he couldn't breathe and he was in pain.

 They stopped two or three places to pick up more prisoners, do other things.

-They didn't strap him in with a seatbelt, and they finally got him to where he was going.
+And they finally got him to where he was going.

 And from that, we got negligent homicide.

-We have second degree homicide.
+We have second-degree homicide.

 And no, the racial component of the cops was not announced or revealed.